Education

 Volunteering and personal projects

 - Editor at Wikidata.
-I have curated data about historians whose work is relevant to the British Civil Wars, importing several hundred new items using OpenRefine and improving hundreds of existing items.
+I curated data about historians, importing several hundred new items using OpenRefine and improving hundreds of existing items.
 This work was particularly focused on linking Wikidata items to external identifiers and disambiguating authors.

 - Contributor to GB1900.
-Transcribed text from early Ordnance Survey maps.
+Transcribed text from Ordnance Survey maps.

 - Beta tester for From the Page collaborative transcription software, developed by Ben Brumfield.
 This was one of the first online platforms for crowdsourced manuscript transcription and indexing.